 You can increase the amount of data that is fetched both during the initial load of a spreadsheet and when scrolling through the sheet.
-To do so, open the Jedox Web Administration panel and navigate to Settings > Spreadsheet > Cache.
+To do so, open Administration>Settings and look for Spreadsheet settings.
 The following two settings control the cache behavior:

-- preload_coef: controls the amount of data fetched during the initial load of spreadsheet
+- Preload coefficient controls the amount of data fetched during the initial load of spreadsheet

-- readahead_coef: controls the amount of data that appears when scrolling
+- Read ahead coefficient controls the amount of data that appears when scrolling